-Once you have a configuration file ready, you can install the Captive Core package to prepare the Horizon configuration:
+Once you have a configuration file ready, you should also modify your Horizon configuration to include Captive Core parameters.
+Within

 # Captive Core Ingestion Config ENABLE_CAPTIVE_CORE_INGESTION=true STELLAR_CORE_BINARY_PATH=/usr/bin/stellar-core CAPTIVE_CORE_CONFIG_PATH=/etc/default/stellar-captive-core.toml CAPTIVE_CORE_STORAGE_PATH=/var/lib/stellar # end Captive Core

-You will need to adjust these accordingly, for example by pointing
+You may need to adjust these accordingly, for example by pointing

 CAPTIVE_CORE_CONFIG_PATH to your configuration file and possibly